Sunday, February 9, 2020

 GURPS found a home with Fujimi Shobo after Kadokawa stopped publishing material for it in 1997.
 The first set of Fujimi rulebooks were based on 3rd edition and set of rulebooks based on 4th edition followed in 2005.

-Fujimi republished Runal material it in a single volume and introduced several new settings.
+Fujimi republished Runal material in a single volume and introduced several new settings.

 In Dragon Merc, characters are possessed by the spirit of super-dimensional entities called "dragons" and attempt to prevent villains called "divas" from traveling back in time to change history.